How To Relieve Muscle Tension: Natural Alternatives | PSO RITE

 Like with massage therapy, yoga is available in many forms or styles that include Iyengar, Ashtanga, and Bikram, among others.
 You may find that one or two styles are what works best for you.
 Overall, you should consider taking beginner’s lessons if you are new to yoga as you also discover how it can help relieve your muscle tension.
 You register for classes or buy a beginner’s yoga DVD to get started.
 Remember to take things slow.
 Check online for local listed yoga classes or visit the fitness center in your area for recommendations.

-Take A Hot Bath Or Try Out A Whirlpool Tub
+Try a Hot Bath Or Whirlpool Tub

 Hot baths are not a new thing; people have known and used them for treating body aches and pain as well as therapeutic purposes for more than 4000 years.
 Different cultures have created unique healing environments in areas where they have natural hot springs.
 Wild animals also enjoy the benefits of such hot water bodies.
 Research shows hot baths can ease muscle tension.